 - As with any contact lens, follow-up visits are necessary to assure the continuing health of the eyes.
 You should be instructed as to a recommended follow-up schedule. - Patients should be advised about wearing lenses during sporting and water related activities.
-Exposure to water while wearing contact lenses in activities such as swimming, water skiing and hot tubs may increase the risk of ocular infection including, but not limited to, Acanthamoeba keratitis. - Always contact your eye care practitioner before using any medicine in the eyes.
+Exposure to water while wearing contact lenses in activities such as swimming, water skiing and hot tubs may increase the risk of ocular infection including, but not limited to, Acanthamoeba keraitiis. - Always contact your eye care practitioner before using any medicine in the eyes.

-WHO SHOULD KNOW THAT THE PATIENT IS WEARING CONTACT LENSES:
+WHO SHOULD KNOW THAT YOU ARE WEARING CONTACT LENSES:

 - Inform your doctor (health care professional) about being a contact lens wearer. - Always inform your employer of being a contact lens wearer.
 Some jobs may require the use of eye protection equipment or may require that you not wear lenses.

-Ask your eye care practitioner whether there are any other ose restricti carefully: in the spaces provide a below and folio ow them carefully:
+Ask your eye care practitioner whether there are any other wearing restrictions that apply to you.
+Write those restrictions in the spaces provided below and follow them carefully: